Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 Which are great potential plus points.

-However this type of injury would be extremely rare and would likely lead to a minor strain rather than anything serious.
+However, this type of injury is extremely rare and would likely lead to a minor strain rather than anything more serious.

-But beware because one thing that can lead to serious injury is chiropractic manipulation to the neck and cervical spine.
+But there is one thing you should be wary of that can lead to serious injury and that is chiropractic manipulation to the neck and cervical spine.

 This is because the neck is a far more vulnerable structure and it can be hard to diagnose problems in it before treatment.